Support Page Content

 - Executive Order 1095 (rev. June 23, 2015): Systemwide Policy Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating and Domestic Violence, and Stalking.

-- All Addendum B investigations, which apply the Federal Regulations, will involve live hearings with mandatory Hearing Advisors who will conduct the cross-examination of the Parties.
+- Track 1 of the Interim Policy, which applies the Federal Regulations, will involve live hearings with mandatory Hearing Advisors who will conduct the cross-examination of the Parties.
 The hearing will be facilitated by a Hearing Officer, who will monitor decorum and assess the appropriateness of the questions.
 The CSU will provide trained Hearing Advisors if either complainant or respondent do not have one available.

 What has NOT changed